Nikaple/iwbt-nikaple-engine-doc/en-us/cc.md

 ## How to use Creation Code

-In the engine, there is a large number of generic objects, which are differentiated by `Creation Code` placed after the room.
+In the engine, there is a large number of generic objects, which are differentiated by Creation Code placed after the room.
 The specific use method is:

 1. Open the room editor and place the object in the room

-2. According to the GameMaker version, adding `Creation Code` is different
+2. According to the GameMaker version, adding Creation Code is different

 - GameMaker 8.0: `Ctrl + Right -> Creation Code...`
       - GameMaker 8.1:`Right click -> Creation Code...`

 ## Creation Code Specification in the Fruit Engine

-There are many common codes in `Creation Code`.
+There are many common codes in Creation Code.
 Remember that they will help you to use the engine faster and better.
 They are categorized as follows:

 ```gml
 --------------- General ---------------